 I tend to read and re-read books again and again, and often have four or five novels (or ten) going at the same time.

 My most favoritest books are:

 Crafting/swapping-wise, I'm finding that I prefer pretty things rather than corny or cheesy.
 I like and appreciate the clever and witty but don't much care for cutesy child-ish stuff.
-But I do have nieces and nephews so if something comes my way that I can't fully appreciate, I have no problem passing it along.

 I tried to think of some favorites (i.e., likes) and just can't really come up with a list.
 I like to garden, greens and purples are my favorite colors but I like most colors except for lime green and orange.
 Not terribly fond of yellow except as an accent or embellishment.
 Flowers are exceptions, as I love yellow daffodils, roses, etc. and orange California poppies are a favorite flower of mine.
 I like butterflies and dragonflies but not really creepy crawly bugs.
 HATE scorpions, earwigs, big spiders....giving myself the creeps now!